 There are three components to your metabolic rate: physical activity, resting metabolic rate, and the thermic effect of food.
-Physical activity - whether is it purposeful exercise such as jogging, activities of daily living such as typing and folding laundry, or simply unconscious fidgeting - is the only component of the three that you have much control over.
+Physical activity - whether it is purposeful exercise such as jogging, activities of daily living such as typing and folding laundry, or simply unconscious fidgeting - is the only component of the three that you have much control over.
 The greatest component is the resting metabolic rate (RMR).
 It is responsible for 60-75 percent of the total calories burned each day.
 The digestion, absorption and storage of food - called the thermic effect of food (TEF) - is the smallest component.
 Let's take a closer look at each of these components.

-- Resting Metabolic Rate.
 You burn calories all day and night even if you do nothing but sleep or watch TV.
 Most of the calories spent each day are for breathing, circulation, maintaining your body temperature, moving compounds in and out of cells, and other normal body processes you rarely need to think about.
 This is your resting energy expenditure (REE), a clinical measure of the RMR.
 The REE depends upon many things.

 The basal metabolic rate (BMR) is the amount of energy needed to sustain metabolic activities while an individual is lying down and mentally resting in a temperature-controlled environment that prevents shivering or sweating.
 The individual should not have eaten or exercised for at least 12 hours.
 These conditions are difficult to meet, so scientists and practitioners typically measure the RMR instead.
 The RMR is frequently measured three or four hours after eating or exercising and with other less strict criteria.
 For these reasons, the RMR is higher than the BMR.

-- Thermic Effect of Food (TEF).
 It takes energy to process the food you eat.
 Digestion of the food and the absorption, metabolism and storage of the nutrients account for approximately 10 percent of your total energy expenditure.
 The composition of your meal determines its TEF.
 Large meals have a greater TEF than small meals, and protein has a greater TEF than carbohydrate, which have a greater TEF than fat.
 In other words, eating protein "wastes" more calories than eating carbohydrate or fat.
 Thus, by increasing the protein content or your meal without increasing its calorie content, you can burn a few extra calories.
 The effect is not large, however.
-It has been estimated that by manipulating the macronutrient content of the diet, someone consuming 2000 kcals per day could burn approximately an additional 23 kcals daily.
+It has been estimated that by manipulating the macronutrient content of the diet, someone consuming 2000 kcals per day could burn approximately an additional 23 kcals daily.2

-- Physical Activity.
 This is the most variable component of your daily energy expenditure.
 For most people, it accounts for approximately one-quarter of their total energy expenditure.
 It may be as little as 10 percent, however, in someone extremely inactive or bedridden and as much as 50 percent in athletes or heavy laborers.

 Unlike your RMR, which is proportional to your LBM, the calories you burn in exercise are based on your body weight.
 For example, if a 100-pound person and a 200-pound person took a walk at the same speed and covered the same distance, the heavier person would use twice as many calories as his lighter walking companion.
 Sports specialists and researchers estimate the calorie cost of exercise in metabolic equivalents (MET).
 The metabolic cost of sitting quietly is 1.0 MET and is approximately 1 kcal/kg/hr.
-Using this value, other physical activities are assigned MET levels according to their intensity.
-Thus, energy expended by physical activity can be expressed in multiples of 1 MET.
+Using this value, other physical activities are assigned MET levels according to their intensity.3 Thus, energy expended by physical activity can be expressed in multiples of 1 MET.
 For example, walking on level ground at 3.0 mph has a MET value of 3.3, meaning it burns 3.3 times the energy of sitting quietly.